Suzuki Mighty Boy: History

 The rear-engine, rear-drive Suzuki Cervo (SS20), a kei-class sports coupé (or "personal car"), was replaced by a new front-engine, front-drive version based on the recently updated Alto and Fronte in June 1982.
 Suzuki then surprised everybody by developing a kei coupé utility based on the Cervo.

 The Mighty Boy, model designation SS40T, was released in February 1983.
 While retaining the look of the Cervo with its wide B-pillars, the Mighty Boy had its own rear design.
 A small bed of no more than 600 mm in length was of comparatively limited utility, but the truck's low-slung driving position was both more comfortable and completely unlike that of a cab-over kei truck.
 The relatively spacious cabin also offered sliding and reclining seats, and a reasonably large luggage area behind them.

 The Mighty Boy was equipped with a transversely mounted 543 cc SOHC inline-3 engine (the F5A), fed by a single carburetor and with a compression ratio of 8.5:1.
 However, unlike its cousin, the Cervo, no turbo was available for the Mighty Boy.
-Driving the front wheels through a four-speed manual or optional two-speed automatic gearbox, the F5A delivered 28 PS JIS at 6,000 rpm from the flywheel.
+Driving the front wheels through a four-speed manual or optional two-speed automatic gearbox, the F5A delivered 28 PS at 6,000 rpm at the flywheel, with 4.1 kgm of torque at 4,000 rpm.

 Pre-facelift Mighty Boys were fitted with 10" wheels, and sported a horizontally finned grille identical to the Cervo's.
 While the Cervo used rectangular headlights, the Mighty Boy, as befitting the cheapest car available in Japan, used cheaper round sealed beam units on most versions.
 The dashboard, seats, and steering wheel were not from the Cervo, but instead from the Alto Van (SS40V).
 Facelift PS-L models received unique seats, which, although still similar to those featured in the Cervo CS/G, featured a customised embossed "Mighty Boy" logo.

 The range consisted of two variants, largely corresponding to the Cervo CS and CS-D/CS-QD: